elizabethsiegle/timeguessr-worker/README.md

 # TimeGuessr 🕰️

 A fun version of the game [TimeGuessr](https://timeguessr.com/) where players guess the year historical photos were taken.
-Built with Cloudflare Workers, Durable Objects and vanilla JavaScript.
+Built with Cloudflare Workers, Durable Objects, KV to store the images (from Wikimedia) and their corresponding years, and vanilla JavaScript.

 ## 🎮 How to Play